csbg/BioinformaticsPracticals1/python1.md

 area
 ```

 We added explicit parentheses around `radius ** 2` to indicate that Python should first calculate the power and then the product.
-(Actually, we could have omitted those parentheses, since the precedence of exponentiation is higher than the one of multiplication.)
+(Actually, we could have omitted these parentheses, since the precedence of exponentiation is higher than the one of multiplication.)
 However, parentheses are required if the default *operator precedence* should be changed.

 ```python
 3 * 5 + 8  # equivalent to (3 * 5) + 8